 In August 2021, the Company entered into an Equity Distribution Agreement with Piper Sandler & Company ("Piper Sandler") and Cantor Fitzgerald & Co. ("Cantor"), as agents, pursuant to which the Company may offer and sell from time to time, through the agents, up to \$300.0 million of the common stock registered under the Company's universal shelf registration statement pursuant to one or more "at-the-market" offerings.
-During the three months ended March 31, 2023, no shares were issued under this agreement.
+During the three months ended September 30, 2023, the Company issued 1,449,275 shares of common stock under this agreement, resulting in net proceeds of approximately \$36.0 million, net of offering costs of approximately \$1.1 million.